usertomlin/EnglishTextCompressor/README.md

 #### Feature

-It performs better than GZ in terms of compression ratio by a good margin for short (2000 characters or less, especially 500 characters or less) English natural language texts.
+Performs better than GZ in terms of compression rate by a good margin for short (10000 characters or less, especially 1000 characters or less) English natural language texts.

 Suppose: